 In the event of illness, poor study results or unforeseen circumstances not allowing a student to participate in the Dual Degree Program, please inform (both verbally and in writing) the Program Manager at the IMBA at the earliest possible moment.
-If a student is present at the partner university and not able to continue the Dual Degree Program for any reason, also contact the program coordinator there.
+If a student is present at the partner university and not able to continue the Dual Degree Program for any reason, please also contact the program coordinator there.

-The exchange of Dual Degree students is an expensive affair and time-consuming process at both the home and host university.
+The exchange of Dual Degree students is an expensive affair and time-consuming process at both the home and host universities.
 Please note that withdrawal from an allocated study place at the partner university will create a vacancy that cannot be allocated to another student.

 As part of the dual degree program, all outgoing DD students at IMBA are required to report to the IMBA Program on the following criteria: